-E. Cost of Transfers
+C. Cost of Transfers

-- 1. HHA will pay the cost of transfers it initiates and reasonable accommodation transfers but not those due to changes in household size (overcrowding and over housing), change in income tier, or requests by the household. - 2.
-Transfers in connection with modernization or revitalization will include moving expenses including the cost of disconnecting and reconnecting utilities.
+- 1. HHA will pay the cost of administrative transfers if it initiates excluding transfers related to changes in household size (overcrowding and over housing), change in income tier, emergency transfers and economic self-sufficiency incentive. - 2.
+Transfers in connection with modernization or revitalization will include moving expenses including the cost of disconnecting and reconnecting utilities, along with other support deemed necessary by the HHA.